mpnally/Terrifically-Simple-JSON/README.md

 The only requirements of Terrifically Simple JSON are that you follow the 3 constraints above, and use the `_id` property to do so explicitly.
 It really is that simple.

 It turns out that there is a slight generalization of the `_id` concept that allows all datatypes to be expressed in JSON in a consistent fashion.
-This generalization is expressed with the optional `_idRef`, `_idRefNotation` properties.
+This generalization is expressed with the optional `_ref`, `_refNotation` properties.
 Terrifically Simple JSON does not require you to use them, but they are there if you want an explcit way to handle arbitrary datatypes in Terrifically Simple JSON.

 ## Tutorial